-Projects that require a building permit, but can be issued at the time of application are:
+Projects that require a building permit, but can be issued without a plan review include:

-- Window and/or door replacement (no change to existing window or door size).
+- Window/Door Replacement (no change to existing window or door size).

-Applications submitted online or via email will usually be processed within 1 - 2 business days (subject to change without notice).
-We will contact you for payment information when the permit is ready to be issued.
+Please note these applications will be processed in the order they were received and usually within 1 - 2 business days (subject to change without notice).
+You will be contacted for payment information when the permit is ready to be issued.

 Permits that Require Plan Review

-Projects that require a permit application and plans include:
+Projects that require a permit application and plans include, but not limited to:

 No Permit Required

 Some projects that do not require a permit include cosmetic changes such as paint, wall paper, floor covering, cabinets, countertops, tiled backsplash, vanities, trim, baseboard, interior doors, fences, retaining walls less than 4 feet in height, and sheds 200 square feet or less.

 If you are unsure whether you need a permit, contact the Building Division and explain what you will be doing.
 Staff will advise you if the work you are doing is regulated and whether or not a permit is required.